If you’re passed 60, you might be giving in to the misguided images that society has long promoted about being older.

 If someone misrepresents what it is to be an older person, have that individual check out the recent documentary on Supreme Court Chief Justice Ruth Bader Ginsburg titled RBG.

 At 85 she continues to work.
 And, she does 20 push-ups a day!

 Throughout her career, this icon has been instrumental in changing people’s minds and language in a big way by stating the obvious truths about how women have been marginalized for centuries.

 Through clear, simple language, she has brought awareness to the many issues surrounding women’s rights, and has had important legislation passed to make impactful changes that support women.

 Today’s neuroscientists tell us we can learn and be smarter at any age.
 As long as we activate our brains with new information, cognitive challenges, and activities, the neurons that fire together wire together and expand our aptitudes.

 We also need to recognize how much experience and skill we have as older adults and help others see our value.

 Will you join me in setting the record straight?
 Let’s educate ourselves and others on the rewards of being over 60 by changing minds and language to honor the truth.

-Please share examples of what you see, hear and experience when people talk about older adults.
+What are the examples of what you see, hear and experience when people talk about older adults?
 Include any suggestions or stories you have about changing minds and language to honor the mature generation.